 Allowance is the same!
 It’s easier for us to buy their clothes, buy presents for birthday parties and put some of our children’s birthday money in their savings account, but doing it all for them, takes away the learning opportunities!
 The younger they learn to manage their money, the better life skills they will have for staying out of debt and making wise investments.
 Children need their parents to teach them how to manage money and they need lots of practice at these skills.

-The idea of an allowance is to put some of the money you routinely spend on your child directly into his/her hands so that she/he can learn how to manage it for him/herself.
-It’s about transferring responsibility for financial decision-making to your child so that he/she can get some practice….Over time, even a modest allowance will get kids thinking about the value of money and how to make their dollars go further.
+The idea of an allowance is to put some of the money you routinely spend on your child directly into their hands so that they can learn how to manage it for themself.
+It’s about transferring responsibility for financial decision-making to your child so that they can get some practice….Over time, even a modest allowance will get kids thinking about the value of money and how to make their dollars go further.

 ~ Gail Vaz-Oxlade